Bound by Corruption by BelovedStranger

 A purity he longed to taint.

-Sesshomaru, still in dog form, lie across the fire from the sleeping onna.
+Sesshomaru, still in dog form, lay across the fire from the sleeping onna.
 It had taken her over an hour before she’d succumbed to sleep.
-He heard it in the way her breathing had deepened, her heartbeat slowing.
+He’d heard it in the way her breathing had deepened, her heartbeat slowing.

 Her question came back to him.
 “Why do you want to corrupt my soul?”

-His gaze traced along her pale, heart-shaped face, over her lowered lashes, small noise, and delicate cheekbones.
+His gaze traced along her pale, heart-shaped face, over her thick lashes, small nose, and delicate cheekbones.
 Even in sleep, she wore her hair tied back in a braid, making him wonder what she would look like with the inky blackness unbound.
 Framing her face.
-The body she hid beneath thick layers of clothing.
+His roving eye went to her body, hidden by thick layers of clothing.
 Curled on her side, she faced the fire, the orange light dancing across her serene features, her face unmarked by blemish or age.

 She was not the most beautiful woman he’d ever laid eyes upon, not even by ningen standards.
 And compared to a daemoness, calling her plain was a kindness.
 There was nothing remarkable about her appearance, nothing to set her apart.
 And yet, she was not displeasing to the eye.

-She wore a white haori, with red hakama.
-A miko’s garb.
-However, she did not follow the common standard of wearing her hair in a low ponytail, with a long loop of hair over her shoulders.
+She wore the traditional white haori and red hakama of a miko; however, she did not follow the common standard of wearing her hair in a low ponytail, with a long loop of hair over either shoulder.
 Her braid was long, he recalled, the tail end kissing the top swell of her derriere.
+And she was small.
+Even for a ningen woman, she was short in stature, the top of her head stopping just below his chest.
+Generally, he preferred his females taller.

 A cruel smirk curled his beastly mouth.
 He would enjoy revealing every inch of her.
 Not just her body, but her very soul.
 In reality, she could be deformed beneath her garments and it would matter little.
 What he truly cared to bare was the darkness he knew lurked beneath that innocent façade she wore about her like a shroud.